 Shell Norco, Louisiana, gasoline, ethylene units return to production -sources

-The 112,000-bpd gasoline-producing resid catalytic cracking unit (RCCU) resumed normal production in the refinery late last week and the GO-1 ethylene unit returned to production in the chemical plant by Sunday, the sources said.
+The 112,000-bpd, gasoline-producing resid catalytic cracking unit (RCCU) resumed normal production in the refinery late last week and the GO-1 ethylene unit had returned to production in the chemical plant by Sunday, the sources said.

+The RCCU was shut by a malfunction on Jan.
+3. It supplies feedstock to GO-1.

 ((erwin.seba@thomsonreuters.com; +1 832 746 4269; Reuters Messaging: erwin.seba.thomsonreuters.com@reuters.net))